- What documentation do I need and where can I obtain it?

-Visas are required for all Ghanaian visitors except those belonging to the ESCOWAS nations.
-Visas may be obtained at your local Ghanaian Embassy or Commission.
+Visas are required for all Ghanaian visitors except those belonging to the ECOWAS nations.
+Visas may be obtained at your local Ghanaian Embassy or High Commission.
 Visas take several weeks for processing so plan accordingly.
 They do offer express servicing for additional fees.
 You will need to have your visa with you upon entry into the country.

 To obtain a visa you will need to submit the following information to your Ghanaian Embassy or Commission:

 - Visa application (1 original and 3 copies)

 - Family History Form (1 original and 3 copies)

 The Yellow Fever vaccination is required for entry into the county.
 Be sure to bring your Health Certificate to show that you have fulfilled this requirement.
 We also recommend consulting your doctor for any additional vaccines required by your home country.

 You will need a government issued passport to enter Ghana and return home.
 We recommend making copies of your passport to leave at home and take with you in the event anything should happen to you or your passport.